snadim02/snadim02.github.io/_posts/2025-05-12-kid-bedroom.md

-The **new layout** allows for the bed to be tucked against [the east wall](https://redlotusletter.com/the-east-corner-of-health-growth-and-family/) into a darker corner of the room, and for [the view from all seats](https://www.newsweek.com/feng-shui-expert-furnish-room-command-position-1602833) to be much better!
+The **new layout** allows for the bed to be tucked against [the east wall](https://redlotusletter.com/the-east-corner-of-health-growth-and-family/) into a darker corner of the room, and for [the view from all other seats](https://www.newsweek.com/feng-shui-expert-furnish-room-command-position-1602833) to be much better!
 There is still the potential for underbed storage, and I found a great dresser for clothes.

 > While planning this room based on what "felt right", I discovered